The whole process involved in the testing phase of the Software development is Software Testing Life Cycle – STLC.

 Step 10: Test Analyst / Test Engineer -> Test Manager => (Re-Opened)

 Note: – Testing team members will be Re-Assigning the defect to the Test Manager with the status “Re-Opened” after Re-testing and found the defect is not fixed properly.

-Step 10: Based on the status, if the defect is properly fixed by the development team Test Manager will Close the defect, otherwise he / she will Re-Open the defect to development team.
+Step 10: Based on the status, if the defect is properly fixed by the development team Test Manager will Close the defect, otherwise, he/she will Re-Open the defect to the development team.

-Severity is based on, how much the application / system is getting affected because of the defect.
-Defect severity is related to health of the application.
+Severity is based on, how much the application/system is getting affected because of the defect.
+Defect severity is related to the health of the application.
 The severity is always classified by the testing team.
-In general we can classify the defect severity as follows:
+In general, we can classify the defect severity as follows:

 - Critical: Completion of operation attempted is impossible

 - High: Major defects make it difficult to complete the operation attempted

 - Medium: Defects are annoying, but workarounds are easily available